aldy120/simple-seo-validator/README.md

 - `TagsMoreThan`

 ## `TagsWithoutAttribute`
-`TagsWithoutAttribute` can find the amount of tags which is without a certain attribute, by specifying the tag name and attribute name.
+`TagsWithoutAttribute` can find the amount of the tags without a certain attribute, by specifying the tag name and attribute name.

+If we want to check whether there is some `img` tag without `alt` attribute, we can set the following rule.

 Example rules:
 ```js